alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-08-24-principle-wala-wal-bara.md

 title: "The principle of Al-Wala' wal-Bara'"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 5/243, question no. 5.
 Meeting with His Eminence in His office at the General Presidency on 28/10/1410 A.H"
-hijri: Muharram 5, 1442 AH
+hijri: Muharram 5, 1442
 lang: en
+locale: en
 note: false
-uid: principle-wala-wal-bara
-category: ["walabara"]
+category: [fatwas,walabara]
 excerpt: "Al-Wala' wal-Bara' is to love and be loyal to the believers and to hate the disbelievers and their faith.
 Hostility and hatred to them do not mean that you are entitled to oppress or transgress against disbelievers, so long as they do not fight you."
 muftis:
   shaykh: